ORNL/intersect-architecture/terms.rst

       A procedure or a method to evaluate the characteristics of a product, service, or system under specific conditions.
 For example, characterizing the chemical composition of a compound in a gas chromatograph.

+   UD
+     A system's unscheduled downtime or service outage time.

    UI
       User interface